linare20/2020-ws_dolr/slides.md

 #### Ambidexterity in a business:

-- manager deals with the growth of the business
+- Manager deals with the growth of the business
-- nowadays there are also new and disruptive innovations that have to be explored and managed
+- Nowadays there are also new and disruptive innovations that have to be explored and managed

 The challenge is to manage both efficiently to be successful!